hiof/frontend/README.md

 ## Roadmap

-- v3.6.0 - June 2.
-2015 - Improve navigation and header behaviour on mobile/smaller screens.
+- [ ] v3.6.0 - June 2.
+2015
+  - [ ] Improve navigation and header behaviour on mobile/smaller screens.
+- [ ] v3.7.0 - July 17.
+2015
+  - [ ] Refactor deploy
+    - [ ] Split asset and code deploy into seperate tasks and combine them for one *full deploy*
+  - [ ] Switch from Less to Sass for stylesheets preprosessing
+    -  [ ] Do work on outputted media-queries?